 - Best for kayaking and canoeing but maybe a bit large for canyoning

 - Not quite as hard-wearing or durable as the S2S Hydraulic or Umpqua Tongass

 The Aquapac Toccoa is an all round excellent and versatile waterproof backpack that is as at home on the river or under a waterfall as it is trekking through heavy rainfall.
 It has more padding and greater capacity than the Ortlieb Velocity, and more waterproofness that the S2S Flow.
-It also competes fiercly with the Overboard ProVis in almost all areas other than the lack of internal pockets where the ProVis has the upper hand.
-The Toccoa makes up for this with two highly useful side mesh pockets and daisy chain loops to clip gear onto the outide of the pack.
-Additionally, the roll top seals either at the top or the sides of the bag which further adds to its verstility.
-This is a super comforable, durable and fully submersible day pack that is highly stable when carried in higher energy situations.
+It also competes fiercely with the Overboard ProVis in almost all areas other than the lack of internal pockets where the ProVis has the upper hand.
+The Toccoa makes up for this with two highly useful side mesh pockets and daisy chain loops to clip gear onto the outside of the pack.
+Additionally, the roll top seals either at the top or the sides of the bag which further adds to its versatility.
+This is a super comfortable, durable and fully submersible day pack that is highly stable when carried in higher energy situations.

 For more detailed information on the Aqaupac Toccoa, read our full review.